What Is Insomnia?

 Insomnia can be mild to severe depending on how often it occurs and for how long.
 Chronic insomnia means having symptoms at least 3 nights per week for more than a month.
 Insomnia that lasts for less time is known as short-term or acute insomnia.

 Secondary insomnia often resolves or improves without treatment if you can eliminate its cause.
 This is especially true if the problem can be corrected soon after it starts.
 Better sleep habits and lifestyle changes often help relieve insomnia.
-You may need to see a doctor or sleep specialist to get the best relief for insomnia that is persistent or for which the cause of the sleep problem is unclear.
+You may need to see a doctor or sleep doctor to get the best relief for insomnia that is persistent or for which the cause of the sleep problem is unclear.

 What Causes Insomnia?